jovitcorreia/Library-Use-FoundryVTT/README.md

 In the setup screen, use the following manifest to install the module: `https://github.com/castanhocorreia/Library-Use-FoundryVTT/releases/latest/download/module.json`.

-You can also search for 'Library Use' on the Add-on Modules tab under setup page.
+You can also search for Library Use on the Add-on Modules tab under setup page.

 ## Credits.
 To all developers of [Polyglot](https://github.com/League-of-Foundry-Developers/fvtt-module-polyglot).
 Without their efforts this module would not have existed.